btiikana/company-operations-database/README.md

 The goal of this project is to learn how to move from business needs to a working relational database system.

+This project is designed to produce a real-world-style working PostgreSQL database system, not just course notes.
+Each learning topic is connected to a project artifact that supports the final Island Supply Company database.

 This project follows one core rule:

-Every skill must build a piece.
+Every skill must build a piece.<br>
-Every piece must create an artifact.
+Every piece must create an artifact.<br>
-Every artifact must become part of the final Island Supply Company system.
+Every artifact must become part of the final Island Supply Company system.<br>

 ## Course Platform